 Remember how it is time to contact your cold leads?
 Well, it is also time to contact your previous clients.
 You want to reach out to any who haven’t formally submitted a review of your services, and ask them to complete one.
 Getting new, or updated, reviews is great for business.
 Most potential clients will investigate an agent’s reviews before even having a phone call with them.
 Meaning that your reviews are often one of the first impressions a potential client gets of you.
 For this reason having multiple, positive, substantive reviews in an easily accessible place is of the utmost importance.

 Reviews can also easily be used as free, quality promotional material.
 You are able to post them to social media, put them on your blog, or even place your favorites on marketing material.
-Promoting positive reviews by people in your primary service area will go a long way in attracting new clients to your business.
+Promoting positive reviews will go a long way in attracting new clients to your business.

 5. Consider a New Advertising Tactic

-Many top producing agents are already advertising all over sites like Zillow, and realtor.com.
+Many top producing agents, and industry professionals are already advertising all over sites like Zillow, and realtor.com.
 What is seemingly overlooked though is the value of Facebook ads.
 Facebook ads gain you a ton of exposure during the real estate busy season for a very reasonable price.
 You can promote an open house, a seminar you are holding, or even your services in general.
-While Facebook ads are not being widely, and abundantly used by real estate agents yet, the ones who have used them are more than impressed with the results.
+While Facebook ads are not being widely, and abundantly used in the real estate industry yet, the professionals who have used them are more than impressed with the results.
 Try out using Facebook ads for yourself, and see if they can have a positive impact on your business too.